 numbers of hits spiraled upwards, and our Internet Service Provider started to

 charge excess throughput penalties.
 So we sought sources of funding.
-They
+During 2018, they are:

 Our staff is mostly composed of volunteers who work without pay.
 Our office space and utilities

 are donated without cost.
 So, we are able to do a great deal with a very small budget.

 However, the OCRT was, overall, a money-losing proposition from its startup in

 1995 until 1998 inclusive.
 In 1999, we made sufficient profit to pay off our previous years' debt.
 Long term trends appear encouraging, largely because religious intolerance is gradually increasing in intensity worldwide as measured in the number of innocent lives lost and religious property destroyed.

 For income tax purposes, we are registered as a "partnership" We have a

 - Ontario Government Retail Tax Permit (once needed to sell CD's to Ontario